CommonLID: Re-evaluating State-of-the-Art Language Identification Performance on Web Data: Annotation Collection/Dataset Creation

 \paragraph{Recruitment}

-Researchers who speak or work with these languages want better \gls{lid} models, so we invited these members of the NLP community to collaboratively create a dataset that benefits both contributors and the field more broadly.
+We invited members of the NLP community to participate in the creation of CommonLID, since researchers who speak and work with particular languages are motivated to help improve \gls{lid} models for their languages of interest.

 We recruited via a wide range of social media and NLP Discord servers.
 We also partnered with grass-roots NLP organisations, which focus on driving NLP progress for languages of a particular region.
 This helped us connect with researchers at different career stages, especially early-career and aspiring researchers, around the world.
 In collaboration with these grass-roots organisations, we held virtual hackathon events to create a space for annotators to ask questions, get feedback, interact with each other, and set aside time for annotations.

 Since contributors were mostly members of the NLP community, we found that they understood the value of annotated data in their languages.
 This meant that we had good engagement from the community and higher-quality annotations than we might expect from crowd-sourced workers \citep{fort-etal-2011-last,fort-etal-2014-crowdsourcing}.